focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 ## Key Mappings

 I've been getting RSI pains from pinky reaching to the outer column and chording shift on my ergodox, so I have been very motivated to reduce use of pinky drastically and move more work to the thumb, so there's no column outward from the pinky.
-Shift and control/escape go to the thumb and tab goes on my navigation layer so the pinky only has basic letter duty.
+Shift and control/escape go to the thumb (and/or QMK combos.
+Still WIP.) and tab goes on my navigation layer so the pinky only has basic letter duty.
 I'm likely to switch to a pinky-minimizing layout like BEAKL sometime soon but I didn't want to tackle that while also adjusting to the new hardware.

 I kept one reachy innermost column because I wanted to keep a dvorak base layer and not have to immediately switch to something different.
 So that innermost column is really only there to ease my transition but I ultimately might make a layout that doesn't require it and ditches it.
 To reduce the distance I need to reach sideways, the 2 innermost columns are a single plate so the gap can be quite small about 2mm.

+I'm still in flux with a lot of key things including modifiers.
+I've tried home row mods but with dvorak they are really prone to misfires on the right hand for rolls like th and ns, so I moved them to the bottom layer on my ergodox.
+But on the squeezebox putting mod-taps on the bottom row makes them ineligible for combos which cancels one of the main areas of potential for this design.
+I think next I'll try just mod-taps for ctrl and alt on the top row so I can do 1-finger combos across the middle and bottom rows.
+Having so many thumb keys provides a lot of great possibilities especially for stuff that's only occasionally used.

+My [QMK fork](https://github.com/focusaurus/qmk_firmware/tree/focusaurus/keyboards/squeezebox) has my keymap if you want to dig into the details.
+There will be a lot of churn there in the coming weeks.

 ## Typing video